CSUChico-CSCI640/CSCI640-Course-Materials/About.md

 The course catalogue describes this course as follows:

-Prerequisites: CSCI 340 and classified graduate standing.
+Prerequisites: CSCI-311, or CSCI 605 and CSCI211; and classified graduate standing.

-In-depth study of operating systems concepts including results from recent research.
-Topics may include processes, threads, virtual memory, file systems, distributed computing, scheduling, protection, and communication protocols.
-Students may be required to implement operating system projects.
+The course offers a practical exploration of topics in scalable computing.
+Students gain hands-on experience building things to solve a multitude of topics in scalable computing.
+Students should learn how to solve computationally complex problems involving big data.
+Topics include but are not limited to single-node and multi-node parallelism, threading, and coprocessor programming.
 3 hours seminar.